-1 recruitment or training of any staff at 2 Edinburgh Academy.
-I attended a large number of 3 training courses throughout my time at Edinburgh Academy, some were once a month, some were a bit further 4 5 apart, some would last for a week.
-Some would be 6 a single day and I attended some during the actual 7 school holidays.
-8 I went to different places for training courses and they were offered to me by the Academy.
-9 10 Living arrangements.
-11 The boarding houses included senior schoolboys and 12 as well as prep schoolboys.
-It was really the rector who was in charge of the boarding houses.
-There was 13 14 also a matron and sometimes an assistant matron for every boarding house.
-15 16 I was involved in residential care at 17 Edinburgh Academy as I was a resident there for about 18 five years.
+17 I would think that would come from the deputy headmaster, who was John Brownlee.
+I'm sure there were 18 written policies latterly, but I cannot recall them all.
+19 20 There was one for forward planning in relation to 21 lessons, so by such and such a time we had to get the 22 classes to such and such a stage for example.
+I don't recall much about policy documents.
+23 I didn't really have a great deal of involvement in 24 recruitment or training of any staff at 1 2 Edinburgh Academy.
+I attended a large number of training courses throughout my time at Edinburgh 3 Academy, some were once a month, some were a bit further 4 5 apart, some would last for a week.
+Some would be a single day and I attended some during the actual 6 7 school holidays.
+8 I went to different places for training courses and 9 they were offered to me by the Academy.
+10 Living arrangements.
+11 The boarding houses included senior schoolboys and as well as prep schoolboys.
+It was really the rector 12 who was in charge of the boarding houses.
+There was 13 14 also a matron and sometimes an assistant matron for 15 every boarding house.
+16 I was involved in residential care at 17 Edinburgh Academy as I was a resident there for about 18 five years.
 I was an assistant housetutor and resided 19 in Mackenzie House.
 That would have been from 1966 20 until 1971.
-The teacher in charge of the house was 21 Mr ICG .
-My role as an assistant housetutor was 22 to take the children out at weekends and supervise them.
-I would take them out for games, supervise homework, 23 take them to swimming and other events, take them on 24 25 walks, anything really.
+The teacher in charge of the house was Mr ICG .
+My role as an assistant housetutor was 21 22 to take the children out at weekends and supervise them.
+I would take them out for games, supervise homework, 23 take them to swimming and other events, take them on 24 walks, anything really.
+25